jkutner/jkutner.github.com/_posts/2020-12-29-program-minecraft-with-python.md

 raspberryjuice
 ```

 This will ensure that the [RaspberryJuice plugin](https://www.spigotmc.org/resources/raspberryjuice.22724/) gets installed.
-You'll need to this to use Python with your server.
+You'll need this plugin to use Python with your server.

 Now use Pack to create a Minecraft server Docker image using the [Minecraft buildpack](https://github.com/jkutner/minecraft-buildpack).
 From the directory you just created, running these commands (warning: the `pack build` command take several minutes the first time you run it):